Frequently Asked Questions Regarding Admissions and Financial Aid

 In general, we do not admit students without offering financial support as well.
 The only exceptions are students who have already arranged for third-party funding, such as government fellowships.

 Financial support for first-year students usually takes the form of a teaching assistantship.
-This provides a stipend of approximately $1925 per month during the 9-month academic year (for 2016-2017) and includes a tuition waiver.
-Tuition is not deducted from your stipend, and the only money you owe the University are student fees, approximately $1500 per year assuming a full course load.
+This provides a stipend of approximately $1975 per month during the 9-month academic year (for 2017-2018) and includes a tuition waiver.
+Tuition is not deducted from your stipend, and the only money you owe the University are student fees, approximately $1200 per semester assuming a full course load (15 credits).

 - Are any fellowships offered by CSU or by your department?